anthonysomerset/EskomLoadSheddingAPI/README.md

 * Get Next Load Shedding for a specific stage: `GET /NextShedding/{area_id}/{stage}`

 Where area_id is same as above and stage is an integer reflecting the desired stage - NOTE: Eskom only appears to show stages 1-4 via their "API's" so stages 5-8 not implemented until such time as Eskom make them programatically available or we crowdsource a database much like [EskomSePush](https://sepush.co.za/) team has excellently done

+## Not Yet Working but WIP

+NONE YET

 ## Not Yet Started